d3b4g/leonids/_posts/callme.md

 ## Building the ROP-Chain

 Lets find the building blocks that need to build a ROP chain.
+As need to pass three arguments (1,2,3) into each function, let’s find the required ROP chain using ROPgadget.

 ###### Finding gadgets